Sentence clause structure: Typology of sentences

 The simple sentence in example 1 contains one clause.
 Example 2 has two clauses (I don't know how to bake and I buy my bread already made), combined into a single sentence with the coordinating conjunction so.
 In example 3, I enjoyed the apple pie is an independent clause, and that you bought for me is a dependent clause; the sentence is thus complex.
 In sentence 4, The dog lived in the garden and the cat lived inside the house are both independent clauses; who was smarter is a dependent clause.
-Example 5 features a noun phrase but no verb.
-It is not a grammatically complete clause.
+Example 5 is an exclamatory sentence of an exclamative and a noun phrase but no verb.
+It is not a grammatically-complete clause.

 Simple sentences

-A simple sentence structure contains one independent clause and no dependent clauses.
+A simple sentence structure contains one independent clause and no dependent clause.